 Accommodation: As specified

-Meals: All meals as specified in the itinerary
+Meals: As specified in the itinerary

 Due to safety reasons, STRICTLY 10kg per person in soft styled luggage are allowed.
 (Safe storage for the leftover luggage is provided for in Windhoek on request)